nkakouros-original/scrollofffraction.nvim/README.md

 # scrollofffraction

-This is Noevim port of https://github.com/drzel/vim-scrolloff-fraction.
+This is Neovim port of https://github.com/drzel/vim-scrolloff-fraction.
 The Vimscript code was ported to lua and this README was created all with ChatGPT.

 scrollofffraction is a Neovim plugin written in Lua that dynamically sets the